Omer-Mazig/js-runtime-questions/README.md

 **Correct Answer:** b) Microtasks have higher priority and execute before the next macrotask

 **Explanation:**
-Microtasks (like Promise callbacks and queueMicrotask) have higher priority than macrotasks (like setTimeout, setInterval).
+Microtasks (like `Promise` callbacks and `queueMicrotask`) have higher priority than macrotasks (like `setTimeout`, `setInterval`).
 After each macrotask, the JavaScript engine will execute ALL queued microtasks before moving on to the next macrotask.
 This ensures that Promise chains and similar operations complete before handling other async operations.

 </details>